Centre for the Study of World Christianity

 The Centre for the Study of World Christianity (formerly, the Centre for the Study of Christianity in the Non-Western World) exists to advance high-quality scholarship in Christianity as a polycentric faith whose adherents are now far more numerous in the majority world than in Europe or North America.

-Within the University of Edinburgh, the Centre for the Study of World Christianity has close co-operative links with the Centre of African Studies, Centre for South Asian Studies, Scottish Centre for Chinese Studies and HRH Prince Alwaleed bin Talal Centre of the Study of Islam in the Contemporary World.
+Within the University of Edinburgh, the Centre for the Study of World Christianity has close co-operative links with the Centre of African Studies, Centre for South Asian Studies and HRH Prince Alwaleed bin Talal Centre of the Study of Islam in the Contemporary World.

 The Centre holds regular seminars during the Autumn and Spring semesters.